neurodata/progl.ai/index.md

 # progl.ai

 Welcome to the hub for Transmedia Progressive Learning research!
+This initiative is led by the NeuroData lab at Johns Hopkins University.

 ## Weekly Seminar Series
 Starting 7/29/2020, a seminar series will be held weekly on Wednesdays at noon ET.
 More details TBA.